loongallday/pdeservice-spb/doc/api-tickets/README.md

   - If appointment exists: Update it
   - If appointment doesn't exist: Create new one
   - If `null`: Unlink appointment from ticket
-- `employee_ids`: Array of employee IDs to replace all employee assignments
+- `employee_ids`: Array of employee IDs to replace all employee assignments (supports multiple technicians)
 - `merchandise_ids`: Array of merchandise IDs to replace all merchandise associations

 **Notes**: